sulewicz/universal-map-editor/README.md

 #### How to run

-This project uses [node-webkit](https://github.com/rogerwang/node-webkit).
-To run the app you will have to download the node-webkit binary and launch it with the *universal-map-editor* directory as a parameter (as it contains package.json file).
+This project uses [nwjs](https://github.com/nwjs/nw.js/).
+To run the app you will have to download the nwjs binary and launch it with the *universal-map-editor* directory as a parameter (as it contains package.json file).

 As a an example, let's say you have following directory layout: